JetBrains-Research/code-quality-ij-server/README.md

 This repository already contains predefined [template projects](./templates) for different language.
 To run inspections correctly, you should additionally set up templates.
 Instructions on how to do it you could find in the [corresponding README file](./templates/README.md).
+In this file you could also find notes about requirements for your own custom template projects.

 ### Run the server in a docker image